Information for refugees who wish to study in Germany

 For those who already have a foreign higher education degree, an official Statement of Comparability can be issued.
 Referring to this statement, German institutions of higher education, which are responsible for recognizing foreign degrees and academic credits for the purpose of university admissions and access to advanced study, can decide on recognition of foreign educational qualifications.

-In any case, it is recommendable to contact the concerned institution of higher education first in order to clarify how to proceed for recognition of foreign qualifications.
+No matter what, it is a good idea to contact the concerned institution of higher education first in order to clarify how to proceed with the recognition of your foreign qualifications.

 In general, holders of foreign higher education degree may directly apply for a Statements of Comparability.
 Information on the fees for Statements of Comparability can be found here.

-If documents confirming higher education entrance qualification or an enrolment for a higher education programme at the home country have gone lost while fleeing, German institutions of higher education are requested to check and assess whether the admission requirements are still met.
+If documents confirming higher education entrance qualification or an enrolment for a higher education programme in the home country have gone missing while fleeing, German institutions of higher education are requested to check and assess whether the admission requirements are still met.

-Such an assessment is to be based on the legal framework adopted by the Standing Conference of German Ministers of Education and Cultural Affairs in its Resolution (dated 03.12.2015 and available in German only) on how to deal with applicants who cannot prove their higher education entrance qualification or an enrolment for a higher education programme at the home country.
+Such an assessment is to be based on the legal framework adopted by the Standing Conference of German Ministers of Education and Cultural Affairs in its Resolution (dated 03.12.2015 and available in German only) on how to deal with applicants who cannot prove their higher education entrance qualification or an enrolment for a higher education programme in their home country.

-Furthermore, since 2007 the European Convention on the Recognition of Qualifications concerning Higher Education in the European Region has been effective in Germany.
-The Section VII of this Convention deals with the recognition of qualifications held by refugees, displaced persons and persons in a refugee-like situation.
+Furthermore, since 2007 the European Convention on the Recognition of Qualifications concerning Higher Education in the European Region has come into effect in Germany.
+Section VII of this Convention deals with the recognition of qualifications held by refugees, displaced persons and persons in a refugee-like situation.

 Academic refugees enrolled as students at German higher education institutions may be eligible for funding in accordance with the "Bundesausbildungsförderungsgesetz" (Federal Training Assistance Act) or "BAföG".

-According to the § 8 of the BAföG (available in German only) third country nationals may apply if they are
+According to § 8 of the BAföG (available in German only), third country nationals may apply if they are:

 - recognised refugees;